 In addition to these general requirements of the Graduate School, the Department of Geography requires all incoming master’s students to take GEOG 500 (3 credits), GEOG 502 (3 credits), and GEOG 590 (1 credit in fall and 1 credit in spring) in their first year.
 Master’s candidates also are required to register and complete work in at least one graduate-level seminar (500-level) among those offered by the Department of Geography.
 The seminar should carry at least three credits and result in a substantive paper.
 GEOG 500 and 502 do not meet this requirement.
 This seminar requirement should be satisfied during the first four semesters of residence.
 See the Core Courses subsection in PROGRAM REQUIREMENTS FOR ALL DEGREES for more information.

-Students must defend a written thesis proposal to their master’s committee by May 15 of Year 1
+Students must defend a written proposal to their master’s committee by May 15 of Year 1

 The written proposal should meet normal scholarly standards for presentation and should not exceed 20 pages.
 The proposal is evaluated in a formal, private defense.
-Committee members must have at least 10 days to evaluate the proposal before the defense date.
+Committee members must have adequate time to evaluate the proposal before the defense date (typically 2 weeks).
 The committee will assess the feasibility of the proposed research and the student’s preparation to undertake the necessary work.
 The committee will approve the proposal and/or recommend changes to the topic itself or request additional preparation.
 If necessary, the committee can request that the student resubmit the research proposal, for editorial changes, content changes, or both.
 The committee can also request an additional defense of the revised proposal.
 At the time of the proposal defense, the adviser will confirm progress on (1) remedial work specified at the entry interview and (2) communication requirements.
-The adviser submits a written report (4.
-ADVISER’S REPORT ON MASTER’S PROPOSAL DEFENSE FORM) to the Graduate Staff Assistant within one week of the proposal defense along with a copy of the proposal accepted by the committee for the student’s file.
+The adviser submits a written report (GeogGradForm4ReportProposalDefense) to the Graduate Staff Assistant within one week of the proposal defense along with a copy of the proposal accepted by the committee for the student’s file.